gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/jscodeshift-api.md

             },
         }
     );
-    ...
+    callExpressions.remove();
+    return root.toSource();
 }
 ```

 The call `root.find(j.CallExpression` returns a collection of node-paths containing just the nodes that are `CallExpressions`.
-Without the second option, The  `find`  would not just find the console `CallExpressions`, it would find every `CallExpression` in the source.
-To force greater specificity, we provide a second argument to `.find`: An object of additional parameters, each node needs to be included in the results.
+Without the second `filter` option, The  `find`  would not just find the console `CallExpressions`, it would find every `CallExpression` in the source.
+To force greater specificity, we provide a second argument to `.find`: An object of additional parameters, specifying that we want the `callee`  to be a `MemberExpression`  and the object to be an `Identifier` with `name` equal to `console`.

 * the [Collection.js](https://github.com/facebook/jscodeshift/blob/main/src/Collection.js) file or better the [Class: Collection](https://crguezl.github.io/jscodeshift-api-docs/Collection.html) docs
 * and its [extensions](https://github.com/facebook/jscodeshift/blob/main/src/collections).